 The tachometer indicated the rotational speed of the engine in revs per minute.
 Note the RED area.
-If the needle enters this area for prolonged periods, the life span of the engine will be greatly reduced and/or engine failure will follow.
+If the needle enters this area for prolonged periods, the life span of the engine will be greatly reduced and/or

-4 Neutral Indicator Light
+(4) Neutral Indicator Light